 • refreshed bus stop markings

 Work is ongoing to establish the exact details of any construction and lining work.
+Residents will be asked for their views on the traffic management scheme options during an engagement exercise in Autumn 2025.

 Temporary build-out

-Following our review of the traffic management study, the parish has asked us to develop a design for a build-out adjacent to the pub to enhance the pedestrian environment while helping to manage traffic through the village centre.
+Following our review of the traffic management study, the parish asked us to develop a design for a build-out adjacent to the pub to enhance the pedestrian environment while helping to manage traffic through the village centre.